What are 'alternative' tech tools?

 cause less harm to the environment and natural resources.

-As we've explored alternative tech tools to (we have tried, for example, to by adopting open-source platforms Big Blue Button and Jitsi Meet), we've seen how alternative tech tools can sometimes struggle to work effectively in low-bandwidth environments.
+As we've explored alternative tech tools to increase our own organisational digital resilience (we have tried, for example, to strengthen our video conferencing infrastructure by adopting open-source platforms Big Blue Button and Jitsi Meet), we've seen how alternative tech tools can sometimes struggle to work effectively in low-bandwidth environments.

 With this in mind, we've been especially interested in exploring alternative tech tools that work in low-connectivity environments.
 We started off looking at tools for knowledge sharing and found found a number of really interesting projects.